Graff Racing

 Graff Racing is an auto racing team based in France.
-The team was founded in 1985 by French racing driver Jean-Philippe Grand, who has competed under his own name since the late 1970s and won the French Formula Ford in 1984.
+The team was founded in 1985 by French racing driver Jean-Philippe Grand, who had competed under his own name since the late 1970s and won the French Formula Ford in 1984.
 As of 2011, the team has returned to endurance racing, competing in the Blancpain Endurance Series, Porsche Carrera Cup, and European Le Mans Series.